Partial resampling to approximate covering integer programs: Introduction

-In Section~\ref{a1round}, we will develop a deterministic quantization scheme to handle fractional solutions of arbitrary size, using the algorithm of Section~\ref{a1relax} as a subroutine.
-We will show an upper bound on the sizes of the variables $x_i$ in terms of the fractional $\hat x_i$.
-We will also show an upper bound on $\bE[x_i]$, which we state in a generalized form without making reference to column-sparsity or other properties of the matrix $A$.
+In Section~\ref{sec:round}, we develop a randomized rounding algorithm, which takes a solution $\hat x$ for the basic LP and generates a vector $x \in \mathbb Z_{\geq 0}^n$ satisfying $\bE[x_i] \leq \rho \hat x_i$ for a (rather complicated) approximation factor $\rho$.
+The precise formula will be described later.

-In Section~\ref{a1column-sparse}, we consider the case in which we have a lower bound $\amin$ on the RHS constraint vectors $a_k$, as well as an upper bound $\Delta_1$ on the $\ell_1$-norm of the columns of $A$.
-Based on these values, we set key parameters of the rounding algorithm, to obtain good approximation ratios as a function of $\amin, \Delta_1$.
-These approximation ratios do not respect multiplicity constraints.
+In Section~\ref{a1column-sparse}, we simplify our approximation ratios for CIP without multiplicity constraints in terms of the key parameter $\gamma = \frac{\ln (\Delta_1+1)}{\amin}$.

-In Section~\ref{resp-multiplicity-sec}, we extend these results to take into account the multiplicity constraints as well.
-We give two types of approximation algorithms: in the first, we $\epsilon$-respect the the multiplicity constraints.
-In the second, we respect the multiplicity constraints exactly.
+In Section~\ref{resp-multiplicity-sec}, we extend these results to respect the multiplicity constraint.
+This requires parameterizing in terms of $\Delta_0$, and uses the stronger KC relaxation.

-In Section~\ref{a1lb-sec}, we construct a variety of lower bounds on achievable approximation ratios.
-These are based on integrality gaps as well as hardness results.
-These show that the approximation ratios developed in Section~\ref{a1column-sparse} are essentially optimal for most values of $\epsilon$ and $\ln(\Delta_1 + 1)/\amin$, particularly when $\ln(\Delta_1) \gg \amin$.
+In Section~\ref{a1lb-sec}, we show a number of lower bounds for approximation ratios, showing that the approximation ratios developed in Section~\ref{a1column-sparse} are essentially optimal for most parameters ranges (particularly when $\ln \Delta_1 \gg \amin$).
+We show both algorithmic hardness results and integrality gaps of the basic LP.

-In Section~\ref{a1multi-crit-sec}, we show that our randomized rounding scheme obeys a negative correlation property, allowing us to show concentration bounds on the sizes of the objective functions $C_l \cdot x$.
-This significantly improves on the algorithm of \cite{Srin06}; we show asymptotically better approximation ratios in many regimes, and we also give a polynomial-time algorithm regardless of the number of objective functions.
+In Section~\ref{a1multi-crit-sec}, we show that our randomized rounding scheme obeys a negative correlation property.
+This allows us to show concentration bounds for the objective functions $C_{\ell} \bullet x$, which in turn allows us to give approximation schemes in the presence of multiple objective functions.